xyzhangcs/xyzhangcs.github.io/_pages/about.md

 I was a visiting Ph.D. student (advised by [Prof. Jizhong Han](https://people.ucas.ac.cn/~hjz)) at the Institute of Information Engineering, Chinese Academy of Sciences (CAS) from 2017-2019.
 I received the B.S. degree in Software Engineering from the School of Computer, Southwest Minzu University (SMU) in 2012.

-My research interests encompass the following areas: **system reliability and consistency assurance, predictive maintenance of storage drives, AI for systems, and distributed systems**.
+My research interests encompass the following areas: **system reliability, predictive maintenance of storage drives, storage systems, and distributed systems**.
 I have published 10+ refereed papers in major conferences and journals in the field of computer systems and architecture, including FGCS, JCST, DATE, ICCD, ICPP, and MSST, etc.

 I have participated in multiple national-level projects, including the Science Fund for Creative Research Groups and the Key Program of the National Natural Science Foundation of China (NSFC), the National Defense Pre-Research Foundation of China, the Chinese Defence Advance Research Program of Science and Technology, China, and the major project of the National Social Science Fund of China.